mwwalrath/ExtraHop/VLAN Down Detector/README.md

 When a VLAN that was down past its threshold comes back, the trigger fires one more `commitDetection` call with the same `identityKey`.
 This consolidates into the existing ongoing detection.
 The description is updated to show the VLAN has recovered, the total downtime, and a note explaining when the detection will expire.

-The title stays "Data Feed VLAN Lost" because detections are reserved for negative events.
-The description makes it clear the VLAN is back.

 If a VLAN was counting up but hadn't reached its threshold yet, no recovery detection is fired.
 The counter is just cleared.

 ---